kvntang/portfolio-ktang/docs/assignments/assignment2.md

 ## 1. Audience and value
 **App Name**: Glimpses

-**Audience**: Frequent social media users who wish to have more control in how they explore new content.
+**Audience**: Frequent social media users who wish to have more control in how they explore new content and engage with friends.

 **Value**:
 - On top of basic sharing features, it focuses on the experience of content discovery.